hhandika/segui/website/docs/installation/install_binary.md

 #### Download segul-Windows-x86_64.zip

-Use your browser to download the file from the release page.
+Download the compressed Windows executable from the [release page](https://github.com/hhandika/segul/releases/latest).
+The file is named `segul-Windows-x86_64.zip` ([download](https://github.com/hhandika/segul/releases/latest/download/segul-Windows-x86_64.zip)).

 #### Decompress Windows executable

-Windows has a built-in zip decompressor.
+Windows has a built-in feature for zip decompression.
 You can right-click the file and select `Extract All...` from the context menu.
 You can also use third-party apps like 7zip.

 After decompressing the file, you will find the `segul.exe` file.
 You can put it in a folder registered in your environment variable.
 Create a new folder if you don't have one yet.
 Then, put the `segul.exe` file in the folder.